Join YPT along the Karakoram Highway from Pakistan to China, then from China through Kyrgyzstan to Tajikistan!

 Up nice and early to start drive along the Karakoram Highway

 Got your Navy Seal T-shirt?
-Well, it’s time to put on a jumper, we’ll be having a tea break in Abbottabad, the city where Osama Bin Laden was killed.
+Well, it’s time to put on a jumper, we’ll be stopping for a quick look and a photo opp Abbottabad the city where Osama Bin Laden was killed.

 We’ll take a detour from the Karakoram Highway, to see an even better part of this specific area.
 Driving past incredible peaks, right next to Indian Kashmir, we’ll make our way to Naran.
 So sit back and enjoy the road trip, we will have plenty of stops for photos and rest breaks.

-Descend down to Chilas and join the Karakoram Highway to Raikot bridge, from where we shift to 4WD Jeeps to experience one of the hair raising adventure journey for few hours to Jhel village
+Descend down to Chilas and join the Karakoram Highway to Raikot bridge, from where we shift to 4WD Jeeps to experience our hair raising adventure journey up to Jhel village.

-Hike to Fairy Meadows, located at base of majestic Nanga Parbat (8126m).
-The second highest peak in Pakistan & 9th in the world ranking, this is one of the most beautiful parts in northern Pakistan, and a must-visit place.
+Hike to Fairy Meadows, located at the base of majestic Nanga Parbat (8126m).
+The second highest peak in Pakistan & 9thin the world ranking, this is one of the most beautiful parts in northern Pakistan, and a must-visit place.

 We can arrange horses for those who would like to ride instead.

-After arrival we will overnight in a camp (tent or a hut) where, at night, we’ll get to go stargazing.
+After arrival, we will overnight in our huts where, at night, we’ll get to go stargazing.

 Monday 14th September – Fairy Meadows